-Event Details (will be updated as we move forward) Bicycle Safety Dave is currently working on bicycle repairs through the United Met Church, Potters House, at 212 19th Street, VB.
-Silent Auction The Silent Auction was held again on April 14.
-We are working to return the success of this event at Zeiders American Dream Theater on Ap CHI Community Health Initiative of Haiti Clean Drinking Water Projecupdates from Pat Edwards.
-Her next one is coming up soon! : Rotaract Meetings are held at 7 PM every 2nd and 4th Monday the Gordon Biersch Brewery & Restaurant, Va Beach.
-For Nancy Joslin th Cashola Upcoming, February 24, 2020 at Shorebreak Restaurant, Shore Virginia Beach for Pat Edwards trip to Haiti.
-Come, enjoy, support as an Special Olympics Annual Event in May at Princess Anne High School and at Plaza School - Outstanding support for those in the community se Polio Plus Ongoing International Project to Stamp out Polio everywhere in the 12 known cases left!
-Pints for Polio is ongoing and our most recent ty. in, Clean the Bay Day was at O'Connors Brewery in Norfolk on January 25th 31 st opportunity was June 1, 2019 - this event has collected 6.5 pounds of debris in the past 30 years es District Grant with Local Rotary Clubs Grant Project with area Rotary Clubs to work with the Soap Chips Pro make portable showers available to the community, the Elizabeth River and Lynnhaven River Now oyster bed restoration of
+Event Details (will be updated as we move forward) Bicycle Safety Dave is currently working on bicycle repairs through the United Me - Church, Potters House, at 212 19th Street, VB.
+Silent Auction The Silent Auction will be held again on April 26.
+We are working to re the success of this event at Zeiders American Dream Theater CHI Community Health Initiative of Haiti Clean Drinking Water Projecupdates from Pat Edwards.
+Her next one is coming up soon!
+Rotaract For updates: contact Nancy Joslin ר: rth Cashola Upcoming, February 24, 2020 at Shorebreak Restaurant, Shore Virginia Beach for Pat Edwards trip to Haiti.
+Come, enjoy, suppor as Special Olympics Annual Event in May at Princess Anne High School and at Plaza School - Outstanding support for those in the community an ose Polio Plus Ongoing International Project to Stamp out Polio everywhere in the 12 known cases left!
+Pints for Polio is ongoing and our most recent was at O'Connors Brewery in Norfolk on January 25th ity.
+Clean the Bay Day 31 st opportunity was June 1, 2019 - this event has collected 6.5 pounds of debris in the past 30 years lin, District Grant with Local Rotary Clubs Grant Project with area Rotary Clubs to work with the Soap Chips Pro make portable showers available to the community, the Elizabeth River and Lynnhaven River Now oyster bed restoration ies